sschuldenzucker/ConstantFunctionMarketMakers.jl/README.md

 We use the standard julia dependency management.

 Docs have their own environment in `doc/` and import the toplevel package as a dev dependency.
-Docs are currently not built automatically b/c I can't be bothered.
-Use `just deploydocs` from a clean main state to make the computer go through the process for you.
+Use `just makedocs` to build them.
+They are auto-deployed via github pages.
+The github pages root is `docs/`, which is symlinked to `doc/build/`.
+Documenter says not to do this b/c it pollutes PR history but I can't be bothered rn.

+NB There is currently no tracking for released vs dev versions, generally versions of this library, etc. etc. SOMEDAY those would all be quite nice to have and that's that.